emuai-cl/NFT-frontend/Textos/faq.md

 ## What can I do with my EMUs?

-EMUs are meant to represent the ownership of a pice of our solar car, so you can put any image your hearth desires on your space, as long as it not against our very basic rules (nothing ilegal and nothing that would harm our public image for having on our solar car).
+EMUs are meant to represent the ownership of a piece of our solar car, so you can put any image your hearth desires on your space, as long as it not against our very basic rules (nothing ilegal and nothing that would harm our public image for having on our solar car).
 You can also put a description of your EMU.
 This will appear on the markets like OpenSea.

 ## Can I trade my EMUs?